HansAmPfaall/tictactoe/Readme.md

 # Tic Tac Toe

-This is a simple implementation of the classic game Tic Tac Toe, written in Rust using the [macroquad](https://github.com/not-fl3/macroquad) framework.$SELECTION_PLACEHOLDER$
+This is a simple implementation of the classic game Tic Tac Toe, written in Rust using the [macroquad](https://github.com/not-fl3/macroquad)

 ## Contributing